At the start of my career, I was frantically obsessed about building Startups.

 If your business does not generate money from day 1 and purely relies on outside money, you will never be free.

 People never give you money for no reason.
-You are delusional if you believe otherwise.
 As soon as you have investors stepping in, you give up control and quickly find yourself reporting to just another person.

 3. Always Chasing More